About us

 Send us a message, email us or just drop in on a Friday to find out more.

+Get in touch to hire our accessible white-walled high street gallery space for an exhibition, shoot or event.
 All income from space hire funds our inclusive low / no cost art, craft, music, and wellbeing community programme.

 You can ‘dry hire’ the space only or we can quote to support you with invigilation, assistance hanging your show, event support for your private view, marketing and promotion.